NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 3. GND
 4. Reset

 These are a subset of thesignals that connect to the FTDI header in the microcontroller reference design.
 You don't need the FTDI header.
+Note that you do need the 0.1uF capacitor between the reset line and the reset pin on the programming header.

 ### The IMU